-SPECIAL ISSUES: Guest Editors do a lot of exciting work in recruiting high quality papers focused on topical themes for PRIMUS, and this year we were spoiled for choice in terms of excellent special issues when selecting papers from special issues that we would like to amplify.
+SPECIAL ISSUES: Guest Editors do a lot of exciting work in recruiting high quality papers focused on topical themes for PRIMUS, and we are often spoiled for choice in terms of excellent special issues when selecting papers from special issues that we would like to amplify.
 These individual papers are great, but making them freely available also helps draw readers into the special issue in general.

 Please download, read, and discuss these papers, and please help us share these pieces of high quality writing widely!
 [And as always, MAA members can access all of PRIMUS, and we certainly hope that readers will encourage their institutions to subscribe to and support the journal.]